Department of High Energy Astrophysics

 1. particle acceleration in cosmic and space plasma

-3. physics of relativistic jets and active galactic nuclei
+3. physics of relativistic jets and accretion disks

 Recent PhD Dissertations (since 2018)